UoB-COMSM0166/2026-group-27/README.md

   </table>

-# 11. NEW: AI statement (250 words)
+# 11. AI Statement

-- summarise your team's use of AI ao we know where to give you credit for work done
+- summarise your team's use of AI ao we know where to give you credit for work done (250 words)
 - PLEASE WRITE THE REPO YOURSELF - NO AI USE FOR WRITING THE REPO

 # 12. References